 Feed the Fry

 Guppy fry are literally born hungry, so it's best to begin feeding them shortly after birth.
 Their food must be small enough for the tiny babies to consume, so many breeders feed freshly hatched or frozen baby brine shrimp (Artemia) or microworms.
-You can also pulverize flake food to a fine powder and feed it to the fry.
+You can also pulverize flaked food to a fine powder and feed it to the fry.
 However, live foods usually promote the best growth.

 - The fry should be fed three to five times daily, and only as much as they are able to consume at one time to avoid fouling the tank with leftover food.